josh-berry/tab-stash/.github/ISSUE_TEMPLATE/3-feature-request.md

 ---
-name: Feature request
+name: Request a Feature
-about: Suggest an idea for this project
+about: Suggest an idea for improving Tab Stash.

 ---